nik4786/Das-blaue-Auto/src/aadcControllerTuning/README.txt

 At first, it is necessary to record a step response in adtf.
 Probably, a adtfdat-file is generated.
 To use MATLAB, a conversion of the adftdat-file into a csv-file is needed.
 The easiest way for doing this is to use the adtf-dattool with the corresponding csv-processor to convert into csv.
 After converting, the step response have to be cut to a range, in which only the step response is mapped.
-Finally, all files (m-function, csv-files) have to be put into the same folder.

 4 APPLICATION